Unlock The Secret: Ser Vs Estar Breakout Room Answer Key Revealed!

 Day Activity Goal

 6‑10 Listen to a Spanish song; transcribe every ser and estar line.
 Note why each was used.
-Still, Connect to real‑world usage.
+Connect to real‑world usage.

 16‑20 Record a 1‑minute vlog describing your day; purposefully use both verbs.
 Play it back and count each usage.
 Auditory reinforcement.